C. Farris Bryant

-Cecil Farris Bryant (July 26, 1914 - March 1, 2002) was an American politician serving as the 34th governor of Florida.
+Cecil Farris Bryant (July 26, 1914 - March 1, 2002) was an American conservative politician serving as the 34th governor of Florida.
 He also served on the United States National Security Council as director of the Office of Emergency Planning during the administration of President Lyndon B. Johnson, who also appointed Bryant chair of the U.S. Advisory Commission on Intergovernmental Relations.

 Early life and career

 Bryant was born in Ocala, Marion County, Florida, to Charles Cecil Bryant and Lela Margaret (Farris) Bryant.
 His paternal grandparents, William Robert Bryant and Amy Emma (Lantz) Bryant, moved to Marion County from Missouri in 1890.
 Lela Margaret Bryant was the daughter of Oscar A. and Marry M. Farris of Ocala and the sister of Ion Farris, who became a prominent Florida legislator and an unsuccessful gubernatorial candidate in 1916.
 His mother hoped Farris would follow her brother into politics and succeed to become the governor of Florida.
 According to Bryant, on the day he was born, his mother “had my father hold me up and she said, hello, governor.”
 His mother, Bryant said, was the force behind his decision to enter politics.

 After graduating from Ocala High School, Bryant attended Emory University in Atlanta, Georgia, from 1931 to 1932.
 He pledged Alpha Tau Omega (ATO).
 Bryant later utilized the ATO social network to help his political campaigns and had ATO brothers on his staff as governor.
 He completed his undergraduate studies at the University of Florida in Gainesville in 1935 with a business degree.
 There he was a member of Florida Blue Key, Alpha Tau Omega fraternity, and the Alpha Kappa Psi business fraternity.
 Bryant continued his education at Harvard University in Cambridge, Massachusetts, where he earned a law degree in 1938.